 The rise of “fake news” and the proliferation of doctored narratives that are spread by humans and bots online are challenging publishers and platforms.
-Those trying to stop the spread of false information are working to design technical and human systems that can weed it out and minimize the ways in which bots and other schemes spread lies and misinformation.
+Those trying to stop the spread of false information are working to design technical and human systems that can weed it out and minimize the ways in which bots and other schemes spread lies.

 – Janna Anderson and Lee Rainie The Future of Truth and Misinformation Online

 The term fake news has become ubiquitous in the digital media landscape.
 But what exactly is fake news or disinformation?
 How does it differ from content that is biased, sensationalised, satirical or just plain wrong?
 The following sources help to provide a working definition of fake news.

 This infographic compiled by IFLA (the International Federation of Library Associations and Institutions) – the leading international body for library and information services lists eight simple steps to help identify fake news.

 In an effort to reduce deception and confusion in American politics Flackcheck.org a companion site of FactCheck.org (a non-partisan website) compiled this video that outlines some of the key characteristics of fake news.
 Flackcheck.org creates educational resources like video content as part of a political literacy campaign to assist readers to recognise disinformation in the American media.

 ABC Interactive Quiz: Real, LOLZ, Oops or Fake?

 As part of media literacy week dedicated to improving digital and media literacy the Australian Broadcasting Commission (ABC) has created this quiz to test readers knowledge of fake news or disinformation and how it differs from misinformation – that is erroneous information that is accidentally incorrect.

 BBC Academy Podcast: The Truth About Fake News